A short guide to education and schools in the Whangarei District

 Other secondary schools in the District can be found here.

 The government provides funding for Special Education services and support for children with special education needs.
 Special education teachers and aides are available in schools throughout Whangarei District.
 Extra help, adapted programmes, learning environments, or specialised equipment or materials to support students is provided.
 For more information, take a look at the Ministry of Education Te Takuhu o te Matauranga.

-Blomfield Special School is the only school in Whangarei and Northland, which provides holistic education, care requirements and specialist service needs for students, 5 - 21 years old, who have intellectual disabilities and/or related physical challenges.
+Blomfield Special School provides holistic education, care requirements and specialist service needs for students, 5 - 21 years old, who have intellectual disabilities and/or related physical challenges.

 Te Wananga o Aotearoa is one of New Zealand's largest tertiary education providers and is guided by Māori principles and values.
 A comprehensive range of certificate to degree qualifications is offered including courses in small business, computing, social work, teaching, Māori performing arts and te reo Māori. to New Zealanders of all ages and walks of life.

 Community Education offers a range of short courses on a variety of subjects in a fun environment.
-The classes usually run in the evenings and are aimed at adults.
+The classes usually run in the evenings and are available to adults.